VisTrails/VisTrails/doc/usersguide/analogies.rst

 .. topic:: Try it now!

    Open the "vtk\_http.vt" vistrail, located in the examples directory of the |vistrails| distribution.
-Go to the ``History`` view, and select the version labeled ``tetra mesh contour``.
+If the ``tetra mesh contour`` version is not selected, go to the ``History`` view and select it.
 This will be our "source" workflow.
 Execute this workflow, and take a look at the resultant visualization in the Spreadsheet.

    We will now create our "target" workflow.
 Switch to the ``Pipeline`` view and add a new module, ``vtkSmoothPolyDataFilter`` between the ``vtkContourFilter`` and ``vtkDataSetMapper`` modules.
 Your modified pipeline should resemble the one shown in Figure :ref:`fig-analogy_setupa`.